Micropayments

 Providing their customers with a post-payment option also encourages impulse buying, particularly among consumers who enjoy purchasing downloadable games and other entertainment products for low prices.

-How to Implement Micropayments
+How to implement micropayments

 Companies that accept micropayments enable this form of payment in different ways.